 - Maple Dijon Dressing

 - How to Make Your Own Oil-Free Italian Salad Dressing

-- Cut Brussel Sprouts by removing the stems and discarding a few outer leaves; then cut in halves.
+- Cut Brussel Sprouts by removing the stems and discarding some outer leaves; then cut in halves.

 - Soak Brussel Sprouts in salt water for at least 30 minutes to remove excess debris and little critters that sometimes are inside the leaves.

-- Meal prep by chopping all the vegetables beforehand to make salad meal preparation easier.
+- Meal prep by chopping all the vegetables beforehand makes salad meal preparation easier.

 - Substitute raw red onions for pickled red onions as a time saver.